openzfs/openzfs-docs/docs/Project and Community/Signing Keys.rst

 `releases <https://github.com/zfsonlinux/zfs/releases>`__ are signed by one of the official maintainers.
-These signatures are automatically verified by GitHub and can be checked locally by downloading the maintainers public key.
+These signatures are automatically verified by GitHub and can be checked locally by downloading the maintainer's public key.

 Maintainers
 -----------